MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Updated to 0.81.1, Lovelace work begins
+* Updated some automations
 * Always tweaking and fixing
 * Updated to 0.67.1.
 Added limitlessled and cleaned some things up
 * Updated to 0.63.3.
 Fixed some minor things, switched WU to home weather station